apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/Readme.md

 configuration are present in the JWT, and their respective values are equal to the values provided in the <Property> elements.

-To specify required claims, you must use the JSON property names.
-Hence "claim_sub" and "claim_iss", not "claim_subject" and "claim_issuer".
+To specify required claims, you must use the claim names as used within the JSON-serialized JWT.
+Hence "claim_sub" and "claim_iss", not "claim_subject" and
+"claim_issuer".

 Verifying specific claims works whether the algorithm is HS256 or RS256.